How Expert Quotes Affect E-E-A-T and AI Search Visibility — Data and Examples

 Category and comparison pages

-Comparison pages benefit from expert quotes that validate methodology or selection criteria.
-Example: a “Best Standing Desks 2026” page that opens with a quote from an ergonomics researcher about what metrics matter most.
-This signals to AI systems that the comparison criteria are expert-informed, not arbitrary.
+Comparison pages gain from quotes that validate the methodology or selection criteria.
+A "Best Standing Desks 2026" page that opens with an ergonomics researcher explaining which metrics actually matter tells the AI your criteria are expert-informed, not pulled out of the air.
+That distinction is doing real work.

 Blog and educational content

-For blog posts, the most effective pattern is: make a data-backed claim, then immediately follow it with an expert quote that interprets or contextualizes the data.
-This creates a two-layer authority signal — the data itself plus an expert’s interpretation of it.
+For blog posts the pattern I keep coming back to: make a data-backed claim, then immediately follow it with an expert quote that interprets or contextualizes the data.
+Same logic for FAQ sections and About pages, where named experts and verifiable facts compound.
+You end up with a two-layer authority signal - the data, plus an expert's reading of the data.

 Schema markup for quotes

-Schema.org provides a Quotation type specifically designed for attributed quotes.
-Most sites skip this markup entirely, which is a missed opportunity.
-Structured data helps AI systems identify and extract quotes with full attribution context.
+Schema.org has a Quotation type built specifically for attributed quotes.
+Almost everyone skips it, which means it's free advantage sitting on the floor.
+The structured data helps AI systems identify and extract quotes with full attribution context.

 The Quotation schema includes: